JagtapSagar/Motion-Planning-for-Self-Driving-Car/README.md

 * Static Obstacle avoidance
 * Velocity Profile generation

+The control module used in this simulation is similar to the one implemented in [vehicle control](https://github.com/JagtapSagar/Vehicle-Control/) project.

 ### Behavioural Planner
 Implemented a state machine that transitions between lane following, deceleration to the stop sign, staying stopped, and back to lane following, when it encounters a stop sign.
 All the code for the behavioural planner is contained in behavioural_planner.py.
 Before the state machine transitions are implemented it is important to define parts of a intersection.